Covariant Nothing Object

 There is a solution to this problem.
 We can make the LinkedList

-modifier, which is perfectly fine for the type that is only returned, so for all type parameters in immutable classes.
-Then we should make our Empty
+modifier’).
+This is perfectly fine for a type that is only returned, i.e., for all type parameters in immutable classes.
+Then, we should make our Empty

 object extend LinkedList<Nothing>

-is the subtype of all the types, so if the LinkedList
+type is a subtype of all types; so, if the LinkedList

 type parameter is covariant, then LinkedList<Nothing>